chrisss404/gnome-shell-ext-SkypeNotification/README.md

 #### Group chats are missing

 Most group chats are invisible, as they are not supported by the very outdated API.
-For more information see ([luord's comment](https://github.com/chrisss404/gnome-shell-ext-SkypeNotification/issues/69)).
+For more information see [luord's comment](https://github.com/chrisss404/gnome-shell-ext-SkypeNotification/issues/69).

 ----